lulzzz/documentation-1/docs/category/01_install_aks.md

 ---
 layout: category
-title: 01 Install Azure Kubernetes Service
+title: 01 Create Azure Kubernetes Service
 ---

 ## Create AKS cluster

+In this section we will create a simple one node AKS cluster using a B2S size VM for our node.

 Choose Create a resource > search for Kubernetes > select Kubernetes Service  > Create.